 “Well, doesn’t this sound intriguing?”

 “So, let me get this straight, love,” he laughs.
-“You’ve been given a once-in-a-lifetime opportunity to play with someone else’s toy and you’re asking me if that’s all right?”
+“You’ve been given a once-in-a-lifetime opportunity to play with someone else’s toy and you’re asking me if that’s acceptable.”

 “She’s a person, not a toy– but… yeah.”